OIST-EQuIP/NI6212_interface/README.md

 ## Description

-There are three tabs on the application: "Analog Input", "Analog Output", "Digital Output", and 'Scan Amplitude".
+There are three tabs on the application: "Analog Input", "Analog Output" and "Digital Output".

 ### Analog Input